-For the two-thirds of Kenya’s population that rely on the food they grow and animals they keep, increasing drought means that many are struggling to produce enough food.
+For the two-thirds of Kenya’s population that rely on the food they grow and animals they keep, increasing drought can mean many struggle to produce enough food.

-We are addressing drought by teaching farmers techniques for conserving water and soil, and by making drought-tolerant crops available to them:
+We helped to address drought by teaching farmers techniques for conserving water and soil, and by making drought-tolerant crops available to them:

-Farm Africa is working with the African Medical and Research Foundation (AMREF) and the British Society of Plant Breeders (BSPBS).Farm aid not food aid
+Farm Africa worked with the African Medical and Research Foundation (AMREF) and the British Society of Plant Breeders (BSPBS).Farm aid not food aid

 Support our work today and help rural African families end their reliance on food aid.